 - No talking until dinner when everyone is calmer

 The key piece is working together.
-Your child will take this template outside of the family and put it to use in other areas of his life such as down the line with his significant other.
+Your child will take this template outside of the family and put it to use in other areas of their life such as down the line with their significant other.
 This is what you want to see!

 Take Control of Your Disrespectful Child With My Parenting eBook

 Parenting a child is hard.
 Parenting a disrespectful child is even harder.